STOP THE EXECUTION OF PATRICK MURPHY

 The Catholic Church teaches that the death penalty is unacceptable in all cases because it is "an attack on the inviolability and dignity of the person."
 (Catholic Catechism 2267) It is especially reprehensible that Patrick Murphy could be executed for a murder that he himself did not commit.

-We invite you to raise your voice in opposition to this execution by sending this prepared letter to the Texas Board of Pardons and Paroles advocating for clemency for Patrick Murphy.
+We invite you to raise your voice in opposition to this execution by sending this prepared letter to the Texas Board of Pardons and Paroles and urge them to commute Mr. Murphy's sentence.